This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 - whether the regulatory scheme that supports compliance with Victoria’s Child Safe Standards is operating effectively

 - if any adjustments are needed to better align Victoria’s Child Safe Standards with those recommended by the Royal Commission

 A wide range of stakeholders were consulted as part of the review, and over 450 survey responses and written submissions were considered.
 This review is now complete and the Victorian Government has endorsed all 15 recommendations in the review's final report.

-The Victorian Government is working closely with the Australian Government and other states and territories through the to ensure that there is a nationally consistent curriculum for online safety education in schools.
+The Victorian Government is working closely with the Australian Government and other states and territories through the Council of Australian Governments Education to ensure that there is a nationally consistent curriculum for online safety education in schools.

 Improving institutional responding and reporting

 The government has enacted historic reforms to ensure child sexual abuse is reported to the relevant authorities by institutions, their staff and volunteers.
 The Victorian Government has expanded the categories of mandatory reporter groups who are required to report to Child Protection authorities, and the organisations that are subject to Victoria’s Reportable Conduct .